briankeny/ranage/README.md

 # ranage
-A random names and profile generator written in python
+A random names and customizable user profile generator in python.